microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 Please consult the Bill of Materials (BOM) in the documentation.

-## Power Consumption
+## Estimated Power Consumption

 | Operating Mode | Average Current |
 | -------------- | -----------------
-| Low-Power Mode | ??? &micro;A
+| Low-Power Mode | 461.89 &micro;A
-| Active Mode | ??? mA
+| Active Mode (paired) | 4.8859 mA
-| Calibration Mode | ??? mA
+| Calibration Mode | 6.1009 mA

+(Note: Includes battery circuit - TBR / Modified in future version)

 Note: **These values are provided for reference only.**

- Values were captured with the system powered from a DC power supply through a precision digital multimeter (with a sampling rate of 100 ksps).
-All equipment is in calibration.
+ Values were captured with the system powered from a DC power supply through a calibrated precision digital multimeter (with a sampling rate of 10 ksps).

 ## Table of Contents